yggdrasil-network/yggdrasil-network.github.io/advanced-peering.md

 ### Prioritised multicast interfaces
 If like above you have multiple network interfaces but are using multicast peers, but want to prefer one network interface over the other, you can specify the `Priority` for a given multicast interface.

 Lower numbers are better.
-In this example, peerings that are automatically discovered and established over `eth0` will be preferred over `eth1`:
+In this example, peerings that are automatically discovered and established over `eth0` will be preferred over peerings to the same node made over `eth1`:

 ```
 MulticastInterfaces: [